8. Paul defends his ministry, 10:1-12:18

 Concerning this I prayed to the Lord three times to take it away from me.

-uper toutou "-" - as to this.
-The verse begins "concerning this."
+toutou "-" - this.
 The "this" refers to the "messenger of Satan" since the verb "take it away" is used in the NT of persons.
 None-the-less, the "messenger of Satan" is in apposition to (adding to or explaining) "thorn in the flesh", so Paul is asking for the thorn ("it") to be taken away.

 triV "three times" - three.
 Why three times?
 There are numerous suggestions: urgency, symbolism (note the many threes in the Bible), three separate attacks of the malady.
 The incident serves as an example of unanswered prayer made initially without the benefit of God's revealed will, which will is later revealed.